BenSheridanEdwards/JavaScript_Portfolio/README.md

 ### Description

-Create a video player app with React using YouTube's API.
+Video player application with React using YouTube's API.
 Complete with a search bar, selected video viewport with its name and description, and a list of related videos.

 **Tech Stack:** *JavaScript, React, Node, CSS, HTML, Jest, Enzyme, Axios, Webpack, Babel, CircleCI, Code Climate, Firebase*